9 Coastal Walks in Sydney to Take Your Breath Away

 Highlight: The obvious highlight of this walk is none other than Wedding Cake Rock itself, a white sandstone formation that stands out against the coastal cliffs.
 It owes its name to the unique colour and sharp edges, which resemble a slice of white wedding cake.
-Though it may be tempting to wander to its edge for a picture perfect snap, please remain behind the fence for your own safety due to the high risk of collapse.
+Though it may be tempting to wander to its edge for a snap, please remain behind the fence for your own safety due to the high risk of collapse.

 - Distance: 3.5km one way

 - Cost: Park entry fee is $12 per vehicle

 For those looking to explore the southern coastlines of Sydney, there’s no better place to start than in The Shire.
 The Botany Bay Coastal Walk is a 12.7km track in Kurnell within the Kamay Botany Bay National Park.
 The walk follows the coastline on the service trail, beginning at the end of Polo Street and following the clifftops in Kurnell all the way to Cronulla, where you can dive straight into its beautiful ocean pools.